F41zK4r1m/HackTheBox/socket.md

 Service Info: Host: qreader.htb; OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-From port 80 I observed a domain "http://qreader.htb/".
-I added this domain to /etc/hosts file.
+I noticed that port 80 was hosting a website with the domain "http://qreader.htb/".
+To access this site, I added the domain to my /etc/hosts file.

-I then moved onto the website & found that it's taking the QR code as Input & showing the embedded text present in the QR.
+Upon visiting the site, I discovered that it was accepting QR codes as input and displaying the embedded text from the code.

 ![image](https://user-images.githubusercontent.com/87700008/229103303-772de251-d144-473b-b6bc-57aac382dba7.png)

-I checked for the sub-directories & found 3 open directories in the results :
+I searched for any subdirectories and found that there were three open directories:

 ![image](https://user-images.githubusercontent.com/87700008/229103939-cb6cb1dc-4514-4ed6-9b8e-aa0e7075cadb.png)

-Nothing special in the sub-directories as well.
+However, there was nothing particularly noteworthy in these directories.

-In our port scan result we observed an open port "5789" where WebSocket is open, so to enumerate that web socket I downloaded this [script](https://github.com/PalindromeLabs/STEWS) from GitHub.
+During my port scan, I noticed that port 5789 had an open WebSocket.
+To enumerate this WebSocket, I downloaded a script from GitHub called [STEWS](https://github.com/PalindromeLabs/STEWS).

     python3 STEWS-vuln-detect.py -1 -n -u 10.10.11.206:5789

 ![image](https://user-images.githubusercontent.com/87700008/229136259-3425ae45-de4b-4e02-bb33-35fa50066725.png)

-After the scanning we found a vulnerable directory at : "ws://qreader.htb:5789", but it's not much helpful.
+After running the script, I discovered a vulnerable directory at ws://qreader.htb:5789, but it did not provide much useful information.

-In the website there is a download app option available for windows & Linux, so I downloaded the Windows executable from the website.
+On the website, there was an option to download an app for Windows and Linux.
+I downloaded the Windows executable from the site.

 ![image](https://user-images.githubusercontent.com/87700008/229138351-ebfe702d-2b82-4002-a7fa-9ab283497acd.png)

-After downloading the binary I decompiled it using [pycdc](https://github.com/zrax/pycdc/) & found this code in it :
+After downloading the binary, I decompiled it using [pycdc](https://github.com/zrax/pycdc/) and found the following code:

 ```
 import cv2